 By enabling AMP on your Squarespace site, you can help potential visitors quickly find your blog posts and optimize their mobile experience.
 AMP formatting prioritizes readability with a simplified design.

-Tip: Visit AMP's website to see example blog posts and to learn more.
+Tip: Visit AMP's website to see example blog posts and learn more.
 The site includes instructions for enabling AMP, but you can skip these.
 All Squarespace sites are ready to enable AMP automatically.

 Before you begin